-Blue Night Records - Acoustic Jazz Music
+Blue Night Records - Acoustic Jazz & Blues Music

 Steven Briggs, President

-Steven Briggs, President of Blue Night Records - acoustic jazz and blues.Steven’s passion for music began with Grandpa, who loved Joe Maphis, Jim Reeves, Chet Atkins and, of course, Lawrence Welk (that “Champagne Lady,” wow!).
+Steven’s passion for music began with Grandpa, who loved Joe Maphis, Jim Reeves, Chet Atkins and, of course, Lawrence Welk (that “Champagne Lady,” wow!).
 He got his first guitar for Christmas at age 14 (from Grandpa), and has never looked back.

 His early interests included Burl Ives, the Kingston Trio, Peter, Paul & Mary, The Limelighters, and even Rick Nelson.
 Then one fateful night on a date with Linda Spinelli (hello Linda, if you’re out there somewhere) at the Golden Bear in Huntington Beach, he heard The Greenbriar Boys.
 It only took about two John Herald G-runs and the hook was set.